What is a planning permit?

-A permit to undertake a land use may be granted subject to conditions.
+A permit to undertake a land use or development may be granted subject to conditions.
 In view of the uniformity and generality of the standard provisions of the VPPs (see “Victoria Planning Provisions”), the discretion to grant permits – and the conditions that might be attached to them – are important in tailoring planning regulation to the unique needs of local environments.

 If a planning permit is required, a public notice of the proposal may be needed.
 In deciding whether a public notice is necessary, a responsible authority must consider specific issues, which are set out in the PE Act and the planning scheme.